Install from GitHub

 label_map(): Extract variable labels from labeled datasets into a lookup table -

-sample_data(): Generate sample datasets for testing and examples
+sample_data(): Generate labeled sample datasets for testing and examples

 Installation